Internal Family Systems Research Fellowship

 Richard Schwartz, PhD began his career as a systemic family therapist and an academic.
 Grounded in systems thinking, Dr. Schwartz developed Internal Family Systems (IFS) in 1985 in response to clients’ descriptions of various parts within themselves.
 He focused on the relationships among these parts and noticed that there were systemic patterns to the way they were organized across clients.
 He also found that when the clients’ parts felt safe and were allowed to relax, the clients would experience spontaneously the qualities of confidence, openness, and compassion that Dr. Schwartz came to call the Self.
 He found that when in that state of Self, clients would know how to heal their parts.

-About IFS Psychotherapeutic Modality
+About the IFS Psychotherapeutic Modality

 About the Foundation for Self Leadership